elizabeth-billings/notes/python/cheatsheet.md

 ```

 ## List Length
+To check if a list is empty, check that the length is 0.

 ```python
 cats = ["maxwell", "laser"]

 print(len(cats)) # 2
 print(len(cats[0])) # 7
 ```

 ## Push
 ```python
 fish_nums = ["one fish", "two fish"]